tdevere/ADO_DNS_LABS/README.md

 ## 🎯 Overview

-This is a **standalone version** of the Azure DNS troubleshooting lab series (EXE_04, EXE_05, EXE_06) designed to be run independently without requiring the full Azure DevOps setup from EXE_01 and EXE_02.
+This is a **standalone version** of the Azure DNS troubleshooting lab series designed to be run independently.

 **What You'll Learn:**
 - Troubleshoot DNS A record misconfigurations